 While establishing the CDF, we also set up our first office in the Mainland in Kunming, and later set up other offices in Beijing, Guiyang and Lanzhou.
 Then, because a magnitude 8 earthquake struck Wenchuan of Sichuan Province in 2008, we established another office in Chengdu to more effectively carry out our humanitarian and livelihood recovery work.
 After we completed our disaster relief and recovery work there, we closed our Chengdu office at the end of 2013.

-Oxfam has been working in China for over 30 years.
-As of March 2018, we have supported a total of over 3,500 projects in 31 provinces/autonomous regions/municipalities.
-Over 13.2 million people in China have benefited; these include poor farmers in remote mountainous areas, ethnic minorities, women and children, migrant workers and HIV/AIDS patients.
+Oxfam has been working in China for over 33 years.
+As of March 2020, we have supported a total of over 3,750 projects in 31 provinces/autonomous regions/municipalities, and spent more than HK$1.6 billion.
+Nearly 13.8 million people in China have benefited; these include poor farmers in remote mountainous areas, ethnic minorities, women and children, migrant workers and HIV/AIDS patients.

 We work together with partners like civil society organisations, government departments at all levels and research institutions to carry out disaster risk reduction and relief work, as well as rural and urban livelihood and advocacy programmes.